-- Once you have reviewed the terms, we can proceed with getting them signed and approved by ADS - Please provide Olivera Saric Knezic with the gift amount and the name of the donor who will be making the first gift ADS will require this information before they sign off on the terms - Finally, before we can officially establish the gift fund, you will need to send the first gift or a signed pledge from the donor to jesse\hergert@harvard.edu (Senior Associate Director, Academic and Development Coordination).
+- Once you have reviewed the terms, we can proceed with getting them signed and approved by Alumni & Development Services (ADS) - Please provide the Assistant Director of Finance and Administration for Student Engagement with the gift amount and the name of the donor who will be making the first gift ADS will require this information before they sign off on the terms - Finally, before we can officially establish the gift fund, you will need to send the first gift or a signed pledge from the donor to jesse\hergert@harvard.edu (Senior Associate Director, Academic and Development Coordination).
 The checks need to meet the \$10,000 threshold and can come from multiple donors.

-The Department must complete a gift account request form and start the process with Keith Bitely, the Endowment, and Gift Administrator, FAS Finance Office.
+The student organization must complete a gift account request form and start the process with Keith Bitely, the Endowment, and Gift Administrator, FAS Finance Office.
 It is especially important to include the full proposed title of the fund, coding to credit the gift, fund terms, and the balance forward designation.
 Requests for new funds will not be processed without donor terms.
 Original donor correspondence indicating the gift purpose is sufficient for current use gifts.

 Once a request is approved, a new fund number will be assigned.
-The FAS Office of Finance will notify the requesting department via email of the new fund number once it is established.
+The FAS Office of Finance will notify the requesting student organization via email of the new fund number once it is established.
 Beginning in 2011, a notification process was put into place to ensure that all departments receive the information needed to manage new gift funds.
-Departments must acknowledge (via email) that they received the fund notification within two weeks of receipt.
+Student organizations must acknowledge (via email) that they received the fund notification within two weeks of receipt.
 Requests for new funds usually are approved within a few days.
 The approval process may take longer during peak gift-giving periods such as calendar year-end (December/January) and fiscal year-end (June/July).